MonashARP/Internship_project/README.md

 **DigitXL Internship (Monash University – 2025)**

 This repository contains all materials developed during my three-month internship with **DigitXL**, a Melbourne-based analytics consultancy.
-The project was completed for **Escape Haven (EH)** — a luxury wellness and retreat brand — with the goal of **building a reproducible analytics pipeline and interactive Looker Studio dashboard** to track and improve digital marketing performance.
+The project was completed for **(EH)** — a luxury wellness and retreat brand — with the goal of **building a reproducible analytics pipeline and interactive Looker Studio dashboard** to track and improve digital marketing performance.

 ---